hartogjr/clte/README.md

 should be in YAML or JSON, the template file is copied to the output file, recognizing the following tags:

+* `@.` Expression end tag to denote the end of another tag containing an expression.
+* `@;` Block end tag to denote a block end following a conditional tag.
 * `@#` Comment tag.
 Removes anything from the output until the end of the line, including the newline.
 This means it can also be used to escape newlines, like M4's `dnl`.
 Needs no end tags.
-* `@.` Expression end tag to denote the end of another tag containing an expression.
-* `@;` Block end tag to denote a block end following a conditional tag.
+* `@<` Include another CLTE template file relative to this directory.
+No end tags required.
+Be sure to avoid inclusion loops...
 * `@=` Output expression tag.
 Outputs the result of the Lua expression directly following it, until the end tag.
 * `@!` Execution tag.
 Execute the Lua code following this tag, but don't output anything directly.
 Needs a block end tag.